Odianosen25/Monitor-App/README.md

 Service Calls:
 --------------
 This app supports the use of some service calls, which can be useful if wanting to use execute some commands in the app from other AD apps.
+The domain of the service calls, depends on what is specified as the `monitor_topic`.
 An example service call is

 ```python
 self.call_service("monitor/remove_known_device", device="xx:xx:xx:xx:xx:xx", namespace=mqtt)